 In practice, this makes it possible to include the dividend payments from the operating UG in the holding UGs of the shareholders, effectively paying only 1.5 per cent tax.

 Beyond that, holding structures are perfect for entrepreneurs wanting to sell shares.
 The resulting profits can be transferred to the holding UG without paying almost any tax (approx. 1.5 per cent) and invested in other companies.

-Are you looking for expert support that won’t cost a fortune?
+Looking for support that won’t cost a fortune?

 Let us handle all the German red tape for you.

 “Working with holding structures make it fun to be an entrepreneur,” says Oliver Flaskämper, serial founder from Herford (content.de, nettolohn.de, bitcoin.de, adbutler.de, semigator.de).
 Flaskämper has been managing his operating companies as separate subsidiaries (such as content.de AG or Bitcoin Deutschland GmbH, for example) within a holding structure (Priority AG) for 10 years.

 Dividend payments from his operating companies or proceeds from sale shares to subsidiaries remain within his holding company until he invests them in new or existing shares.